-Basket weaving is the art of forming an object by weaving or sewing materials into a two or three dimensional the object like mats and containers.
-The materials often interwoven include twigs, strips of wood, and rushes.
+Basket weaving is the art of creating an object by weaving or sewing materials into a two or three dimensional object.
+Common types of basket weaving include containers and mats.

 Basket weavers use wood, twigs and rushes to make this type of mixed media craft.

 Batik is an ancient technique of dyeing material with wax to create partially painted designs.
 Wax keeps part of the material from absorbing the dye and helps create cool patterns or designs.

 This oldest known object found using this technique was decorative, linen material found in Egypt.

 A cooper is a person who makes or repairs wooden barrels, casks, tubs, troughs and other types of containers.
 Coopers are able to shape the timber by steaming or heating the material making it easier to shape.

 Scrapbooking is the act of arranging different things onto pages of a book.
 This can include things like pictures, ticket stubs or anything that feels memorable.